ansible/eda-server-operator/README.md

 1. Create an access token in your AWX instance using [these docs](./docs/create-awx-token.md).

-2. Now that your operator pod is up and running, you can create an EDA Server resource by applying the following YAML:
+2. Now that your operator pod is up and running, you can create an EDA Controller resource by applying the following YAML:

 > **Warning**
 > At the moment, If you are using custom image eda-server and eda-ui images that are in a private registry, you will need to [create and configure a pull secret](#configuring-an-image-pull-secret).